paulbaumgarten/pbaumgarten.com/java/09-arrays.md

-# Arrays & ArrayLists
+# Arrays

 So far we've talked about numbers, strings and Booleans where each variable just stores one thing at a time.

 What happens if we want to manage a shopping list? or a list of students in my class... and we want to be able to manage that entire list of things together?
 Java allows us to do this by creating arrays.
 So instead of creating variables `student1`, `student2`, `student3`, etc, we can have one variable called `students` and use that in our code.

 There are two main types of arrays in Java.
 The classic static *array* has a size that is fixed at declaration.
 Once the memory space has been allocated, they can not be resized.
 The other type is known as *ArrayLists* and are a dynamically resizable construct available when the size of the array is not known in advance.
+For now, we will focus on the static array.

 ## Why use arrays?